Exterior Rehabilitation Program for Homeowners in Historic Districts - Applications Now Open

 To determine projects eligible for funding, staff will review the applications as they are received and make a recommendation to the HPC.
 The Commission will make the final selection and determine the amount of funding.
 Construction cannot begin on a project until after the HPC approves the application.

 This is a competitive selection process and the most appropriate projects for homes in the historic districts will be selected.
 The maximum reimbursement amount for the selected projects is 50% of the total cost, up to $7,500.
 In order to comply with the state and local legal requirements for the disbursement of funds to private individuals, the selected homeowners must agree to maintain the exterior of their home and dedicate a Conservation Easement.
-The application form and a guide for the applications and a sample of the required legal forms for participating in this program are below.
+Please refer to the Pre-Application & Case Submittal Process for information regarding the steps and forms for the entitlement process.
+Below is a list of HRER Program documents that the applicant should review to understand the scope of the Program.

 - Development Application (PDF)